-Our unsecured debt currently consists of \$11.2 billion of senior unsecured notes of the Operating Partnership and \$435.1 million outstanding under our unsecured revolving credit facility, or the Credit Facility.
-The Credit Facility has a borrowing capacity of \$3.68 billion and contains an accordion feature allowing the maximum borrowing capacity to expand to \$4.0 billion.
+Our unsecured debt currently consists of \$11.2 billion of senior unsecured notes and \$435.1 million outstanding under our unsecured revolving credit facility, or the Credit Facility.
+The Credit Facility has a borrowing capacity of \$3.6845 billion and contains an accordion feature allowing the maximum borrowing capacity to expand to \$4.0 billion.
 The Credit Facility matures on March 31, 2013.
 The base interest on the Credit Facility is LIBOR plus 210 basis points and includes a facility fee of 40 basis points.